vcj/drums/index.md

 A given piece of music, a song, to me, is fairly linear.
 It has a start, it has an end, there’s a progress of things that happen in between.
 That stuff in between?
 That all has, if we don’t want to approach this so literally with a route map, we can take another angle, we can assign everything weight based on frequency, tone, beat… any aspect, really, anything can be visualized.

 Earlier I posed a question about what you see when you hear or make music.
 I don't know what you see, but for me, there are highs and lows.
 And I don’t mean emotionally, though there are those too, I mean, say, if there’s a lot of bass drum, that suggests a deeper tone.
-A lot of hi-hator crash, that’s higher in tone.
+A lot of hi-hat or crash, that’s higher in tone.
 The more I hit a particular drum or cymbal, the bigger that is.
 If that makes sense (it might not!).

 ### Welcome to German Terrain Hell